sandialabs/sibl/xyfigure/documentation.md

 ## Main XYFigure Dictionary

 The XYFigure dictionary is the main dictionary.
 It is composed of one or more [`model` dictionaries](#model-dictionary), followed by a single [`view` dictionary](#view-dictionary).
-Signal processing may be performed on one or more models to create a new model, which can also be used by the view.
+Signal processing may be performed on one or more models, using the [`signal_process` dictionary](#signal-processing-keywords-dictionary), to create a new model, which can also be used by the view.
 A conceptual flow diagram is shown below the main XYFigure dictionary.

 |     |     |     |
 | --- | --- | --- |